varadan13/import_this/_posts/2021-03-25-March-metaphors.md

 ---
 layout: post
-description: Collection of metaphors, quotes, poems, prose from my reading.
+description: Collection of metaphors, quotes, poems, prose that I try to think about every morning.
-title: Archive of Metaphors and thoughts, March 2021
+title: March 2021, Meditations
-categories: [Metaphor Archive]
+categories: [Meditations]
----
-I love metaphors and surreal thoughts because I believe they are like mathematics highly capable of telling so many things in a sentence or two.
-I will maintain this archive as long as I find time to read some of my favourite authors and poets.

 ---

 "Tell me, is the rose naked
 or is that her only dress?"